thecloudsphere/service/README.md

 * 100 GByte storage

 DNS entries on the publicly accessible IP address of the virtual system are required for access to the individual services.
+The following DNS entries are used by default.

+* api.demo.thecloudsphere.io
+* minio.demo.thecloudsphere.io
+* keycloak.demo.thecloudsphere.io

 TLS certificates are also required for these DNS entries.
 Self-signed certificates are possible.

-Access is via port 443/TCP (HTTPS).
+Access to all services is via port 443/TCP (HTTPS).

 ## Development environment